openbabel/documentation/3DStructureGen/conformersearching.rst

 Are you looking for a reasonable structure for 3D display?
 Or are you looking for a structure close to the global minimum?

+To use from **obabel**, see the help for the conformer operation (``obabel -L conformer``).
+This operation is used both for conformer searching and for the genetic algorithm conformer generation described below.

 Here is an example of use from Python:

 ::